MataPOS/matapos/README.md

 sudo apt-get install libqwt-qt5-dev
 ```

-Install OpenCV
+* Install OpenCV
 ```bash
 sudo apt install libopencv-dev
 ```

-Install ZBar on your system which is used to read barcodes/qr codes
+* Install ZBar on your system which is used to read barcodes/qr codes
+  Read more about ZBar on: https://zbar.sourceforge.net/
 ```bash
 sudo apt-get install libzbar-dev libzbar0
 ```